open-feature/swift-sdk/README.md

 let flagValue = client.getBooleanValue(key: "boolFlag", defaultValue: false)
 ```

 Setting a new provider or setting a new evaluation context might trigger asynchronous operations (e.g. fetching flag evaluations from the backend and store them in a local cache).
-It's advised to not interact with the OpenFeature client until the `ProviderReady` event has been emitted (see [Eventing](#eventing) below).
+It's advised to not interact with the OpenFeature client until the `ProviderReady` event has been sent (see [Eventing](#eventing) below).

 ## 🌟 Features